UMNCodeWork/UMNCodeWork.github.io/_posts/events/upcoming/2015-04-18-codework-unconference.markdown

 location: Northrop Auditorium
 map_address: 84 Church Street SE, Minneapolis, MN 55455

-excerpt: Join CodeWork for an Unconference exploring computer code and the various ways it influences our lives
+excerpt: Join CodeWork for an unconference exploring computer code and the various ways it influences our lives

 ---